pwrtelegram/pwrtelegram/README.md

 ### getChatByFile

-*NEW*

 Use this method to obtain info about the user that uploaded a certain file based on the file's file id.
 Works with stickers (the creator of the sticker pack is shown) and anonymous channel media too.
+Works only with file ids created between November 2016 and January 2017.

 | Parameters           	| Type                                                                           	| Required 	| Description                                                                                                                                                                  	|